Techtonica/curriculum/web/BEM-style.md

 This process of naming modifiers, elements and blocks might seem tedious at first, but as your project will grow larger and larger you'll realise how easy it has become to find and change the styles on a component or add styles to new components created.
 It made your HTML and CSS much more readable since the names of classes now make sense.

-Now that you have learned about BEM methodology, you no longer need to worry about the specificity conflicts on your stylesheets.
+Now that you have learned about BEM methodology, you no longer need to worry about the specificity conflicts on your style sheets.

 ### Independent Practice